-- You can continue exercises you were doing before pregnancy. - Now is a great time to start a prenatal yoga or Pilates class. - Shorten your workout if you feel tired.
+- You can continue exercises you were doing before pregnancy. - Take a brisk walk for a total body workout that is easy on your joints and muscles, gradually working up to 30 minutes daily. - Now is a great time to start a prenatal yoga or Pilates class. - Shorten your workout if you feel tired.